KunFang93/NucHMM/README.md

 ## Recent Changes for NucHMM (version 1.1)

-* increase --markthreshold parameter in nuchmm-screen-init and matrix-visualize
+* add --markthreshold parameter in nuchmm-screen-init and matrix-visualize
 * fix background_state bug for nuchmm-screen-init

 ## Workflow